albanie/watchlogs/README.md

 ## watchlogs

-`watchlogs` is a simple python utility for watching multilpe log files and interleaving their output in a manner that aims to achieve the functionality of `tail -F`, but with more colour.
+`watchlogs` is a simple command line utility for watching multilpe log files and interleaving their contents to `stdout` as each log is appended to.
+It aims to achieve the functionality of `tail -F`, but with more colour.

 ### Usage